cameronmclean/hyperPatterns/Schemas.md

 Schemas for *couchdb*

-note - these are not @context docs, but the interal representation of pattern documents that node and couchdb wrangle into the final JSON-LD that is sent.
+here is the interal representation of all pattern documents that node and couchdb wrangle into the final JSON-LD and representations that are sent.

+*@Context Doc*
+{
+	"\_id": "name",
+	"\_rev": couchdb_hash,
+	"doctype": 'context,'
+	"@context": {
+		"key": "value"
+		...
+	}
+}

 *Pattern Doc*